TheTrickeyOne/home-assistant/ha-blueprints/temperature-aggregation/README.md

 1. Click the "Import Blueprint" button above
 2. Follow the import wizard in Home Assistant
-3. Create a sensor by going to Settings → Blueprints → Temperature Aggregation Sensor → Create Automation
+3. Create a sensor by going to Settings → Blueprints → Temperature Aggregation Sensor → Create Template Sensor

 ## Configuration Options